1Password Is the Best Password Manager in Consumer Reports' New Ratings

-Once again, 1Password received an overall Excellent rating in this area.
-It was the only password manager for which we found no evidence of online trackers in its mobile app.
-Others incorporated tools that could send user info to data-collection companies such as Google or Facebook.
+We found no evidence of online trackers in 1Password, Bitwarden, Keeper, McAfee, and Norton’s mobile apps.
+But Dashlane and LastPass incorporated tools that could send user info to data-collection companies such as Google or Facebook.

-Here’s a closer look the results of our privacy testing:
+Here’s a closer look at the results of our privacy testing:

 At the same time, consumers need to know precisely how their data is treated—and, ideally, have some say in that decision.

 We also looked for reassurance that the consumer data collected is kept to a minimum—essentially limited to the amount needed to provide the service, further reducing any negative impact on user privacy.
-Only Bitwarden, Keeper, and 1Password state clearly and concisely that they collect by default solely the data necessary to operate the service.
-Customers must opt into sharing data used for marketing purposes and new product development.
+Only 1Password and LastPass state clearly and concisely that they collect by default solely the data necessary to operate the service.
+Bitwarden, Dashlane, and Keeper have no language regarding minimal data collection.

-And all of these products, with the exception of Bitwarden and LastPass, agree to provide users with a copy of all consumer data collected on them.
-With McAfee, though, the offer applies only to European residents and people otherwise covered by Europe’s comprehensive GDPR privacy law.
-In the case of Dashlane, it applies only to people covered by GDPR or the California Consumer Privacy Act, which went into effect Jan.
-1.
+And all of these products agree to provide users with a copy of all consumer data collected on them.
+With Dashlane and McAfee, though, the offer applies only to European residents and people otherwise covered by Europe’s comprehensive GDPR privacy law or to California residents and those covered by the California Consumer Privacy Act.

 Are they going to keep my data forever?
 The longer a company hangs on to data, the more likely it is to be lost, stolen, or shared more broadly.
-And none of these services clearly spell out how long they retain the data they collect and under what circumstances it may be deleted—aside from agreeing to dispense with it once a user shuts down the account.
+And none of these services clearly spells out how long it retains the data collected and under what circumstances that data may be deleted—aside from agreeing to dispense with it once a user shuts down the account.

-In the course of our testing, we also took a look at the password managers in internet browsers such as Apple’s Safari, Google’s Chrome, and Mozilla’s Firefox.
+In 2020, we also took a look at the password managers in internet browsers such as Apple’s Safari, Google’s Chrome, and Mozilla’s Firefox.

 Like the services referenced above, those can be a big help in wrangling your various log-ins, but they work only when you access accounts through the one browser.
 If you use another browser or a mobile app, you won’t have access to those passwords.